 This Notice specifically applies to:

-- health care providers and other study site personnel, in connection with our Trials; and
+• health care providers and other study site personnel, in connection with our Trials; and the

 This Notice does not apply to Personal Data collected by any other means or in other contexts, such as the Personal Data of Cogent’s employees, job applicants, contractors, business owners, officers, directors or staff of Cogent.
 This means, for example, that this Notice does not describe our processing of your Personal Data nor your data protection rights when you apply to one of our job openings on our website.